freedomotic/fd-vue-webapp/README.md

 To have a broad idea about its features you can have a look at our [YouTube channel](https://www.youtube.com/freedomotic).

+## Live demo

+A live demo of this client is available at https://fd-vue-webapp.herokuapp.com/.
+Check it out!

 ## Prerequirements

 In order to execute this `fd-vue-webapp` client, first you need to download and launch an instance of Freedomotic on your machine.